New ViewA New View

-When i started college back in the late 70s, I wanted a new view in terms of my eyesight — I wanted a clearer focus for all of those books that needed to be read.
+When I started college in the late 1970s, I wanted a new perspective on my eyesight—a clearer focus for all of those books that needed to be read.
 Plus, I didn’t want to look like a high school student anymore!
 I was a college student.

 A new view: The completed landscape home project with window boxes and new shrubbery.